New Year, New Start - 7 habits of organised people

 Kitchen clearing & Meal Planning Make sure your kitchen is clear and tidy from your last meal, before you start preparing the next.
 If you don't the clutter and chaos will only get worse and the chances are, you won't have the clean things that you need to hand, slowing down the whole process.
 If your kitchen could do with some more serious attention, have a look at my guest blog for Jenny Tschiesche, Lunchbox Doctor, How Cluttered Is Your Kitchen?

 Start meal planning this year.
-Sitting down once a week and taking the time to plan lunches and evening meals for your family cuts out the stress and saves time each day, makes shopping easier and ultimately cuts down on food waste.
+Sitting down once a week and taking the time to plan lunches and evening meals for your family cuts out the stress and saves time each day.
+It makes shopping easier, is likely to lead to you eating healthier meals and ultimately cuts down on food waste.
 Click here to download my free weekly meal planner and guide.

 Keep an orderly wardrobe, remove and dispose of dry cleaning plastic bags and metal hangers immediately; don't put back clothes or shoes that are in need of repair; don't store multiple sets of "DIY" clothes.
 Never hang clothes up outside of your wardrobe (unless airing for a few hours), or leave piles of clean laundry sitting out on surfaces, instead of putting them away.